Want more information?

 Vistas ECHS provides a “seamless” pathway from high school to college by allowing students to gradually integrate into college course work through a traditional high school degree plan plus dual enrollment.
 It is anticipated that the student body will be representative of the district’s demographic distribution with students from across Klein ISD .

-Application Process - Vistas ECHS Applications will open on January 5, 2022, at 8:00 AM and will close on February 10, 2022, at 3:00 PM for current 8th graders who will be incoming 9th graders in Fall 2022.
-Please CLICK HERE to complete and submit the application form.
-For additional information in person, interested 8th graders and their parents are welcome to attend one of the Vistas Early College High School informational nights at Vistas High School (12550 Bammel North Houston, Houston, 77066) which will take place at 6:00 pm on January 12th, January 18th , January 24th and February 1st .
+Application Process - Vistas ECHS Applications are currently open and will close on Thursday, March 9th, at 3:00 PM. for current 8th graders who will be incoming 9th graders in Fall 2023.
+Please contact your student's 8th grade school counselor to complete and submit the application form.
+For additional information in person, interested 8th graders and their parents are welcome to attend one of the Vistas Early College High School informational nights at Vistas High School (12550 Bammel North Houston, Houston, 77066) which will take place at 6:00 pm on Tuesday, January 31st, and Thursday, February 9th .

 Vistas Early College High School is looking for students who: